Stay involved in your child’s education

 Tips to be involved in your child’s education

 An engaged parent is an interested parent.
-Here are some ways you can become more involved in your children's education from the early years to Grade 12:
+Here are some ways for being involved in your child’s education from the early years to Grade 12:

-Demonstrate interest: ask what happened at school today and create an ongoing dialogue.
+• ask what went on at school today and create an ongoing discussion

-- Even if what your child is saying appears to be minor, they are communicating with you, and may be seeking your guidance and support.
+• even if your child says very little they are communicating with you and may want your guidance and support

-- If you notice that they are not talking about school or appear to be withdrawn from school, you may wish to contact your child’s teacher for more information and additional support.
+• if you notice they are not talking about school or seem withdrawn from school, you could contact your child’s teacher to get more details and help.

-- Identify how you can help your children outside of school.
+• identify how you can help your child outside of school

-- For older students, help them to set priorities for schoolwork and out of school activities (that may include part-time jobs, chores, extra-curricular activities and leisure time).
+• older students might need help to set priorities for schoolwork and out-of-school activities (those may include part-time jobs, chores, extracurricular activities like sport and leisure time)

-Stay informed: find out what is happening in the classroom, the school and the school community.
+• find out what is going on in the your child’s classroom, their school and the school community

-- provide updated contact information to the school annually to help ensure that you receive notice of parent-teacher conferences, activities and events, as well as achievement, attendance, and reporting updates.
+• provide your current contact information to the school each year to ensure you receive notice of parent-teacher conferences, activities and events, as well as achievement, attendance and reporting updates

-Not all of these tips will suit every parent.
+Not all of these tips will work for every parent.
 Get involved in a way that is right for you.
-At home, at school and in the community, parents matter.
+Parents are important at home, in school and in the community.

 Contact the Ministry of Education or your school board